-Based on our review of the copies of such forms, and/or on written representations from the reporting persons that they were not required to file a Form 5 for the fiscal year, we believe that these filing requirements were satisfied by the reporting persons during the fiscal year ended December 31, 2022, except for two Form 4s which reported a total of two transactions.
-Lana Reeve was late in filing a Form 4, reporting one transaction, related to an award of restricted shares of Class A Common Stock on December 6, 2022.
-Adam Schoenfeld was late in filing a Form 4, reporting one transaction related to the sale of shares of Class A Common Stock on April 14, 2022.
+Based on our review of the copies of such forms, and/or on written representations from the reporting persons that they were not required to file a Form 5 for the fiscal year, we believe that these filing requirements were satisfied by the reporting persons during the fiscal year ended December 31, 2023; except for one Form 4 filed with the SEC on May 30, 2023, by Craig Snyder, our former Chief Executive Officer, related to Class A Common Stock acquired by Mr. Snyder on May 22, 2023.

-Other Matters to Come Before the 2023 Annual Meeting
+Other Matters to Come Before the 2024 Annual Meeting